WasmEdge/WasmEdge/README.md

 After the build is finished, you can find there are several ssvm related tools:

 1. `ssvm` is for general wasm runtime.
 Interpreter mode.
-3. `ssvm-qitc` is for AI application, supporting ONNC runtime for AI model in ONNX format.
+2. `ssvm-qitc` is for AI application, supporting ONNC runtime for AI model in ONNX format.
-4. `ssvm-aot` is for general wasm runtime.
+3. `ssvm-aot` is for general wasm runtime.
 AOT compilation mode.
+	* `ssvmc` compiles a general wasm runtime to so file.
+	* `ssvmr` execute a general wasm runtime or so file in WASI environment.

 ```bash
 # After pulling our ssvm docker image